anshulsawant/gemini-coder/README.md

 # Gemini Coder

-## Description (Provide a brief description of your project)
+## Description

 This project provides a way to interact with the Gemini API to generate and modify code and documentation within a software project.
-It's designed to be used as a background server and provides an API and a Gradio-based user interface.
+It runs as a background Flask server providing a REST API, and includes a Gradio-based web UI for interaction.

 ## Table of Contents